Student-FastDev/Auto-InstaLing/README.md

 ### Is it safe?

-The local version is made with [undetected-chromedriver.](https://github.com/ultrafunkamsterdam/undetected-chromedriver) It is very safe and undetectable in 99% of cases.

-The replit version, because of the limitations of replit, is a little less safe, although it is still very reliable.
-But it also have pros, free and good hosting for low demanding programs like this.

-There were no security issues when I tested the program.
-(10/16/2023)
+The local version is made with [undetected-chromedriver.](https://github.com/ultrafunkamsterdam/undetected-chromedriver) There were no security issues when I tested the program.

 ## Getting Started